 Dr. Kregg Hetherington is a political anthropologist specialized in environment, infrastructure and the bureaucratic state.
 His recent book, The Government of Beans (Duke 2020) was awarded the Book Prize in Critical Anthropology from the Association of Political And Legal Anthropology, and the Julian Steward Award from the Environment and Anthropology Society

-He has written extensively about how small farmers caught in a sweeping agrarian transition in Paraguay have experienced that country's halting transition to democracy, showing how activists create new ways of thinking and practising government.
-His first book, Guerrilla Auditors, is an ethnography of peasant land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
-A second, forthcoming monograph, The Government of Beans, focuses on regulation in the soybean boom in Latin America's southern cone is transforming the relationship between government, plants, people and territory.
+Kregg's long-term ethnographic work in Paraguay chronicles how small farmers caught in a sweeping agrarian transition have experienced that country's halting transition to democracy, showing how activists create new ways of thinking and practising government.
+His first book, Guerrilla Auditors, is an ethnography land struggles in Paraguay, and of how rural thinking about property and information come into conflict with bureaucratic reform projects promoted by international experts.
+The second book, The Government of Beans, tells the story of the rise and fall of a progressive government experiment in environmental regulation that attempted to change the relationship between government, plants, people and territory.

-Kregg supervises graduate students working in a wide range of areas, including environment and food, Latin American politics, social movements, infrastructure studies and the ethnography of the state.
+He supervises graduate students working ethnographically in a wide range of areas, including environment and infrastructure studies, Science and Technology Studies, Latin American agrarian politics, and the ethnography of bureaucracy